realA10001986/Time-Circuits-Display/README.md

 *Destination time* and *Last time departed* are stale.
 These, by default, work like in the movie: Upon a time travel, *present time* becomes *last time departed*, and *destination time* becomes *present time*.
 Or in Doc's words: The red one tells you where you're going.
 The green one tells you where you are.
 The yellow one tells you where you were.

+The keypad is for progamming destination times like in the movies and for controlling the TCD through commands.
+"Keypad commands" are multi-digit codes to be typed on the digit keys followed by ENTER.

 <details>
 <summary>"REPLACE BATTERY" displayed on boot?</summary>
 If "REPLACE BATTERY" is shown upon boot, the onboard CR2032 battery is depleted and needs to be replaced.
 Note that, for technical reasons, "REPLACE BATTERY" will also show up the very first time you power-up the TCD *after* changing the battery.
 You can, of course, disregard that message in this case.